What to Expect with Your New Hardwood Floor.

 - We are not responsible for asbestos removal.
 If you have any concerns, please mention it to your sales rep.

 - No subfloor is completely even.
 For products which are installed directly on top of the subfloor, expect the floor to mimic the levelness of the existing subfloor.
-If you have significant concerns regarding your subfloor, please let your sales rep know and they can arrange to remove your carpet before the installation day so you may thoroughly inspect the subfloor and arrange for repair as needed (additional trip charge will apply).
+If you have significant concerns regarding your subfloor, please let your sales rep know and they can arrange to remove your existing flooring before the installation day so you may thoroughly inspect the subfloor and arrange for repair as needed (additional trip charge will apply).

 - Sample boards serve as examples, but do not provide a complete overview of the markings, shades and colors present in a grade and species of material.
 Carpet is dye lot sensitive, so different dye lots will vary slightly in color.
 Each board of flooring is unique and variations may exist between the sample boards and your installed flooring.
 Rustic / hand scraped (Armstrong American Scrape Collection) hardwood is expected to have knots, rough boards and holes and is not a defect of the wood, rather expected characteristics.

 - Doing paint touch ups after the flooring job is complete is normal and expected due to the nature of the flooring project.
 PriceCo Floors does not do any type of painting.

 - PriceCo Floors does not level subfloors